Skip to main content

 4. Pull the Sharing Experience Forward

-• Keeping the referral sharing simple and to the point
+• Keeping the sharing instructions simple and to the point

 • Making sharing CTAs easy to find and use